Junocal vs Mariana Tek for reformer pilates

 What you actually pay Mariana Tek end-to-end

-Annual contracts are standard on the tiers most studios end up on.
-Twelve to twenty-four months with auto-renewal.
+Annual contracts are standard on the tiers most studios end up on, with auto-renewal.
 The auto-renewal pricing may be different from the initial-term pricing; the renewal letter is the moment most studios first see the new rate.

-Worked through end-to-end for a single-location UK reformer studio with three instructors doing one hundred and fifty thousand pounds a year in bookings: Mariana Tek subscription in the three-to-four-thousand-pound range a year (at the mid-tier pricing), processing markup in the few-hundreds-of-pounds range, plus any marketing-services or marketplace add-ons.
-Total: typically in the three-to-five-thousand-pound range a year.
-The same studio on Junocal Studio at seventy-nine pounds a month, plus Stripe's published rates direct, pays approximately fourteen hundred pounds a year, full stop.
-The annual difference for a single-location studio is in the two-to-four-thousand-pound range.
+Worked through end-to-end for a single-location UK reformer studio with three instructors doing one hundred and fifty thousand pounds a year in bookings: Mariana Tek subscription in the two-to-three-thousand-pound range a year (at the $179–285/location base, plus the $80–100/month add-on modules if you take them), plus any marketing-services add-ons.
+Total: typically in the two-to-three-thousand-pound range a year before marketing services.
+The same studio on Junocal Studio at twenty-nine pounds a month, plus Stripe's published rates direct, pays approximately three hundred and fifty pounds a year, full stop.
+The annual difference for a single-location studio is in the one-and-a-half-to-two-and-a-half-thousand-pound range.

-For a two-to-five-location reformer brand, Junocal Growth at £159/month covers multi-location storefront, location-aware memberships, and cross-location reporting at flat per-account pricing — roughly £32/location/month at five sites, versus £140-220/location on Mariana Tek (US$179-285).
-For franchise chains scaling beyond five locations with central-HQ enterprise reporting and per-location P&L architecture, Mariana Tek's per-location structure is built for that shape.
+For a two-to-ten-location reformer brand, Junocal Growth at £69/month covers multi-location storefront, location-aware memberships, and cross-location reporting at flat per-account pricing — roughly £7/location/month at ten sites, versus the $179–285/location base on Mariana Tek.
+For franchise chains scaling beyond ten locations with central-HQ enterprise reporting and per-location P&L architecture, Mariana Tek's per-location structure is built for that shape.

 What Junocal does that Mariana Tek doesn't (and vice versa)